fontina-petrakopoulou/fontina-petrakopoulou.github.io/publications.md

 ### Journal publications

-32. Yolanda L., **Petrakopoulou F.**, Morosuk T., Boyano A., Tsatsaronis G., “The Relationship Between Costs and Environmental Impacts in Power Plants: An Exergy-Based Study”, in revision.
+32. Yolanda L., **Petrakopoulou F.**, Morosuk T., Boyano A., Tsatsaronis G., “The Relationship Between Costs and Environmental Impacts in Power Plants: An Exergy-Based Study”, accepted for publication, Energy.

 31.  **Petrakopoulou F.**, 2017.
 “Economic and environmental considerations for zero-emission transport and thermal energy generation on an energy autonomous island”, accepted for publication, European Journal of Sustainable Development Research.